cs3org/OCM-API/IETF-RFC.md

                     and it SHOULD NOT be intended as a prefix.
 In addition, implementations are expected to execute
                     the transfer using WebDAV as the wire protocol.
-    * Any additional protocol supported for this resource type MAY be advertised here, where the value MAY correspond to a top-level URI to be used for that protocol.
+    * Any additional protocol supported for this Resource type MAY be advertised here, where the value MAY correspond to a top-level URI to be used for that protocol.